-You’ll remember that there did not seem to be a dose response with the kiwis.
-As far as this DNA repair enzyme was concerned, you were either eating kiwis or not, it didn’t really matter how many.
+You’ll remember that there did not seem to be a dose response with the kiwis, right?
+As far as this DNA repair enzyme was concerned, you were either eating kiwis or not; it didn’t really matter how many.
 But man cannot live on kiwis alone.
 What if you did a mix of fruits and veggies?
-Could you break through that ceiling?
+Could we break through that ceiling?

-Now studies are expensive, particularly if the kiwi people withhold funding because you have the audacity to test other fruit.
+Now, studies are expensive, particularly if the kiwi people refuse funding because we have the audacity to test other fruit.
 So they wanted to make this study count.
-So when they designed their plant portfolio they went all out.
+So when they designed their plant portfolio, they went all out.
 Check it out.
 Green tea.
-Rosehip juice, Berries, berries, berries, berries, berries, berries, berries, berries, pomegranate, dark blue grapes, brussel sproinds, broccoli, red cabbage, kale, blue potatoes, dark chocolate walnuts rosemary oregano.
-This study, is making me hungry.
+Rosehip juice, berries, berries, berries, berries, berries, berries, berries, berries, pomegranate, dark blue grapes, Brussels sprouts, broccoli, red cabbage, kale, blue potatoes, dark chocolate, walnuts, rosemary, oregano.
+This study is making me hungry.

-I don’t know if anyone noticed but this is that same amazing research group that blessed the world with that study of thousands of different foods.
+I don’t know if you noticed, but this is that same amazing research group that blessed the world with that study of thousands of different foods.
 So they knew what they were doing.

-OK long story short: “Plant-based diets can prevent development of several chronic age-related diseases,” blah blah blah we know that.
-This is what they did: three groups, the antioxidants-to-the-teeth group, compared to a 3 kiwi a day group, compared to control.
-Tool blood from everyone, and for then for the first time ever reported did this microarray analysis where you can measure the effects of a plant-based diet on expression of hundreds of different genes at a time.
+This is what they did: three groups, the antioxidants-to-the-teeth group, compared to the three-kiwi-a-day group, compared to control.
+They took blood from everyone, and then, for the first time ever reported, they did this microarray analysis, where you can measure the effects of a plant-based diet on the expression of hundreds of different genes at a time.
 The first to investigate the influences of healthy diets on gene expression in whole blood.
+This was the study.